Commonly prescribed sedatives and tranquilizers:

 What are Prescription Sedatives Tranquilizers?

-Prescription medications that act as central nervous system depressants.
+Prescription sedatives and tranquilizers act as central nervous system depressants.
 Barbiturates are prescription sedatives or “sleeping pills” and benzodiazepines are prescription “tranquilizers.”

 What do they look like?